 - Full name (last name, first name, middle name if applicable)

 In addition to the information above, passengers travelling to the US are required to provide the destination address where they will be staying during their trip.
 For cruise connections, passengers are required to provide the name of the cruise ship, and point of embarkation in the US.

 Sunwing Airlines is required to spray insecticide in the aircraft cabin prior to arrival in Cuba, Jamaica, St.Vincent and Trinidad & Tobago.

 Disinsection of Sunwing aircraft is done in compliance with the requirements of the World Health Organization (WHO) and the International Civil Aviation Organization (ICAO).
 Transport Canada also requires all Canadian air carriers to comply with the disinsection requirements of all countries to which they fly.
 This is a preventative measure against the importation of foreign insects that may carry disease or damage crops.

 The content of the spray used by Sunwing Airlines is approved by the World Health Organization (WHO), and contains 2% d-Phenothrin.
 The spray dissipates from the cabin in a few minutes.
 According to the WHO, short-term exposure when spraying this insecticide has not been found to cause any adverse health effects.

-Please note that being authorized to possess or produce marijuana under Canada's marihuana medical access regulations does not allow you to carry marijuana in or out of Canada.
-For additional Transport Canada guidance on travelling with alcohol or drugs please click here.
+Please note that being authorized to possess or produce marijuana under Canada's marijuana medical access regulations does not allow you to carry marijuana in or out of Canada.
+Learn more about Transport Canada’s guidelines on travelling with drugs or alcohol.